Fused Deposition Modeling [FDM]

 Cost Effective, Variety Of Materials and Colors

-FDM is valued for its affordability, ease of use, and compatibility with a wide range of materials, including PLA, ABS, PETG, and specialized composites.
-It excels in producing functional prototypes and end-use parts with good strength and durability.
-FDM’s limitations are its surface finish and resolution compared to our other 3D printing methods, and parts can exhibit anisotropic properties due to the layer-by-layer construction.
+Engineers value FDM for its affordability, ease of use, and compatibility with materials such as PLA, ABS, PETG, and specialized composites.
+The technology produces functional prototypes and end-use parts with excellent strength and durability.

 The FDM process

-Fused Deposition Modeling (FDM) is an additive manufacturing process where a thermoplastic filament is heated to its melting point and extruded through a nozzle to create precise layers.
-The nozzle or build platform (depending on the machine) moves along defined axes while the nozzle extrudes material, forming the part layer by layer according to a digital 3D model.
+Fused Deposition Modeling (FDM) uses an additive manufacturing process that heats thermoplastic filament to its melting point and extrudes it through a nozzle.
+The nozzle or build platform moves along defined axes while depositing material, creating the part layer by layer from a digital 3D model.

 Fused Deposition Modeling Advantages

-• Wide selection of materials supporting many use case and applications
+• Wide selection of materials for diverse applications

 Contact Sales